How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • gels.

-Popular medicines
+Popular drugs

 Ointments

-1. Ointments Nazacort, Triacort, Kenalog, Burlikort - hormonal agents containing triamcinolone have a quick and effective effect on psoriasis, eliminating irritation, itching, redness and other symptoms of the disease.
+1. Ointments Nazacort, Triacort, Kenalog, Berlicort - hormonal agents containing triamcinolone have a quick and effective effect on psoriasis, eliminating irritation, itching, redness and other symptoms of the disease.
 The drug can be prescribed for psoriasis on the face.

 2. Ointments Lokasolen, Sinalar, Flucort, Flucinar contain the main components flumethasone, fludcortonol and are hormonal agents.
 Ointments for psoriasis with hormones quickly eliminate the symptoms of the disease.